 cd ~

-Don't skip this — it confirms the script you downloaded hasn't been tampered with.
+Mak sure you don't skip this as it confirms the script you downloaded hasn't been tampered with.
 Composer publishes the expected hash at getcomposer.org/download; fetch it programmatically and compare:

 HASH=$(curl -sS https://composer.github.io/installer.sig)